 (h) A statement that this brochure contains only a summary of the relevant information and that more details, including at a minimum a list of providers and any physician incentive plans the MCP operates, will be provided upon request.

 (i) Information that an individual must choose a PCP from the MCP's provider panel and that the PCP will coordinate the member's health care.

 (j) Information that a member may change PCPs at least monthly.

-(k) A statement that all medically-necessary health care services must be obtained in or through the MCP facilities and/or providers except emergency care, behavioral health services provided through the ODMH or at ODADAS-certified-facilities which are medicaid providers, and any other services or provider types designated by ODJFS.
+(k) A statement that all medically-necessary health care services must be obtained in or through the MCP's providers except emergency care, behavioral health services provided through facilities and medicaid providers certified by the Ohio department of mental health and addiction services and any other services or provider types designated by ODM.

 (l) A description of how to access emergency services including information that access to emergency services is available within and outside the service area.